xataio/pgzx/README.md

 $ ln -s ./out/postgresql_src/build/compile_commands.json ./out/postgresql_src/compile_commands.json
 ```

 The local build will be installed in `out/local`.
-To switch to the local Postgres build and ensure that your extension is build against it use:
+To switch to the local Postgres build and ensure that your extension builds against it use:

 ```
 $ pguse local

 ```

-Note: Delete the `zig-cache` folder when switching to another Postgres installation to ensure that you extension is rebuild properly against the new versions.
+Note: Delete the `zig-cache` folder when switching to another Postgres installation to ensure that you extension is rebuilt properly against the new version.

 ### Debugging Zig standard library and build script support

 To debug Zig build scripts or the standard library all you need is the original sources.
 No additional build step is required.
-Anyways, it is recommended to use the same library version as is the zig compiler ships with.
+Anyways, it is recommended to use the same library version as the zig compiler ships with.
 You can query the current version or Git commit of a nightly build using the `zig` tool:

 ```
 $ zig version